 17. Find ways to process and cope with your grief.
 Avoiding the more distressing and painful parts of grief will not make them go away.
 Instead, they will continue to cause anxiety, stress, and distraction.

 19. Read our post about grief and concentration.

 20. Establish a daily routine and stick to it.

 22. Record the day’s events in a journal/diary.

-24. Do things when you think of them, don’t put them off for later: Take inspiration from David Allen’s 2-minute rule, which says if something can be done in less than 2 minutes, do it now.
-Not only does this cut back on procrastination, but it keeps you from forgetting to do it at all!
+24. Do things when you think of them instead of putting them off for later.
+Take inspiration from David Allen’s 2-Minute Rule: If something can be done in less than 2 minutes, do it now.
+Not only does this cut back on procrastination, but it keeps you from forgetting to do it at all.

-26. Don’t try and multi-task: Multi-tasking is a myth.
-What you’re actually doing is switching your attention back and forth between multiple tasks, which can be distracting and reduces the amount of attention your giving to each thing.
+26. Don’t try and multi-task.
+Multi-tasking is a myth.
+What you’re actually doing is switching your attention back and forth between multiple tasks, which can be distracting and reduces the amount of attention you’re giving to each thing.

 30. Allow yourself to take breaks from your stress and grief.
 Consider engaging in activities that help increase well-being.

-32. If you’re having a hard time remembering names, ask a friend to stand close to you and remind you, admit you don’t remember the person’s name and blame it on you grief brain, or just avoid using names in conversation.
+32. Having a hard time remembering names?
+Ask a friend to stand close to you and remind you, admit you don’t remember the person’s name and blame it on you grief brain, or just avoid using names in conversation.

 33. Use sticky notes as reminders.